 Leave early this morning for a visit to the Chengdu Panda Breeding Research Center, which houses more than 20 panda bears in various enclosures.
 Arriving early allows you to witness them when they are most active, during the morning feeding.The Center has been created and imitates the pandas' natural habitat.
 Baby pandas are typically best seen between May-November.
 Drive back to Chengdu to explore the Broad and Narrow Alleys.
 These are fashioned after ancient architecture and contain an endless variety of street food and shops.

 In late afternoon, catch your flight on to Guilin.
 Upon arrival Guilin, you are greeted and drive to your hotel.

 Day 9: Longsheng Rice Paddies

 This morning drive two hours towards Longsheng Rice Terraces.
-Upon arrival to the scenic area, store your larger luggage and board a 45 minute shuttle towards Ping'An village.
+Upon arrival to the scenic area, store your larger luggage and board a 45-minute shuttle towards Ping'An village.
 The village has been traditionally inhabited by the Zhuang ethnic group and is surrounded by rice terraces.
-Hike a half hour uphill to Li'an Lodge where you will be staying.
+Hike a half hour uphill to Li'an Lodge where you'll be staying.

-The minority group of Zhuang people living here are the second largest of 56 recognized ethnic groups in China.
+The minority group of Zhuang people living here is the second largest of 56 recognized ethnic groups in China.
 The Yao people, known for their heavy earrings and long hair, also work the rice paddies here.
 These rice terraces, built over 650 years ago, cover an area of over 16,000 acres and span an altitude between 980 ft and 3600 ft.
 Every year in May or early June they flood the rice paddies and transfer young plants into them to re-plant for the harvest in fall.